truenas/documentation/content/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 The **Dedup** wizard screen provides the option to configure a VDEV to use for storing de-duplication tables.
 Size dedup VDEVs as *x* GiB for each *x* TiB of general storage.

-{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardDedupScreen.png" alt="Pool Creation Wizard Dedup Screen" id="11: Pool Creation Wizard Dedup Screen" >}}
+{{< trueimage src="/images/SCALE/23.10/PoolCreationWizardDedupScreen.png" alt="Pool Creation Wizard Dedup Screen" id="Pool Creation Wizard Dedup Screen" >}}

 {{< expand "Click Here for More Information" "v" >}}